Nika-Asatiani/MIDTERM---AI-AND-MACHINE-LEARNING/README.md

 In short, the model correctly classified the email as legitimate but assigned a 22.71% spam probability as a measure of "uncertainty."
 This uncertainty was caused by the presence of a few flagged keywords and the normal use of capitalization that the model has been trained to view with suspicion.

-It is also important to consider that this applicaiton was created in few minutes with the help of AI chatbots and it is not yet perfect.

 7.